TOR PUBLISHING GROUP

 (she/her)

 I have been with TPG since 2019 and am excited to be building my list.
-I am seeking science fiction, fantasy, and speculative fiction, at novel- and novella-length, with a preference for character-driven stories.
+I am seeking science fiction, fantasy, and romance, at novel- and novella-length, with a preference for character-driven stories.

 Some of my particular interests include: